ibm-cloud-docs/vpc/api-change-log.md

 The new response code will be rolled out gradually.
 Each phase of the rollout will be tied to a dated API version.
 These changes will be announced in future change log updates.
 {: note}

+## 24 September 2026
+{: #24-september-2026}

+### For all version dates
+{: #24-september-2026-all-version-dates}

+**Volume and snapshot support for third-party license and entitlement service.** For volumes and snapshots created from catalog images with associated software plans, the `software_attachments` property is now also available on volumes and snapshots, extending the third-party license and entitlement service already available for instances.

+A new child resource collection, `software_attachments`, has been added to volumes.
+You can [retrieve](/docs/apis/vpc/latest#get-volume-software-attachment) or [list](/docs/apis/vpc/latest#list-volume-software-attachments) software attachments for a volume, and [update a volume software attachment](/docs/apis/vpc/latest#update-volume-software-attachment) to change its `name`.
+The `software_attachments` property is also included when [retrieving](/docs/apis/vpc/latest#get-volume) or [listing](/docs/apis/vpc/latest#list-volumes) volumes.

+Similarly, a new child resource collection, `software_attachments`, has been added to snapshots.
+You can [retrieve](/docs/apis/vpc/latest#get-snapshot-software-attachment) or [list](/docs/apis/vpc/latest#list-snapshot-software-attachments) software attachments for a snapshot, and [update a snapshot software attachment](/docs/apis/vpc/latest#update-snapshot-software-attachment) to change its `name`.
+The `software_attachments` property is also included when [retrieving](/docs/apis/vpc/latest#get-snapshot) or [listing](/docs/apis/vpc/latest#list-snapshots) snapshots.

+For more information, see [Managing block storage volumes](/docs/vpc?topic=vpc-managing-block-storage&interface=api) and [snapshots software attachmnets](/docs/vpc?topic=vpc-snapshots-vpc-software-attachments&interface=api).

 ## 1 September 2026
 {: #1-september-2026}